The new law reduces the tax rate across all seven brackets, with a top rate of 37 percent instead of the current 39.6 percent.

-As federal tax reform bills make their way through Congress, you may be wondering how the proposed tax law revisions could affect your charitable giving.
-Although information regarding these potential tax law revisions is limited, the Office of University Advancement has compiled a brief summary of the current tax proposals that could impact charitable giving.
+With the new tax bill signed into law, you may be wondering how the new law could affect your charitable giving.
+The Office of University Advancement has compiled a brief summary of provisions related to these changes, which take effect in the 2018 tax year.

-For more information, please contact our Executive Director of Gift and Estate Planning, Steve Grourke at 610-519-3587 or firstname.lastname@example.org.
+For more information, please contact our Director of Gift and Estate Planning, Tim McKinely at 610-519-3587 or firstname.lastname@example.org.

 Tax Reform Summary